PraveenVishwaa/angular-task/README.md

 ## To Run

-Run `ng serve` for a dev server.
+Before runing the program, install node modules by running npm install in project folder, Then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.